vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Components/Divider.md

 # Divider

-A component that seperates content visually.
+A component to seperate content visually.

 ## Declaration